1. Introduction

 The strength of both types of field reduces rapidly as the distance from the line increases, as would be expected standing directly under an overhead line or directly over an underground cable gives the highest exposure.
 However, even standing in these positions the exposure levels are below safety limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) to provide protection against known adverse health effects.
 To put it into context some items of electrical equipment in the home produce fields of higher values4)

-Further information can be found in the ENA publication Electric and magnetic fields-the facts.
+Further information can be found in the ENA publication Electric and Magnetic Fields Facts.

 Like the UK Electrical Industry, the UK Cable Industry is a mature industry it is evolutionary rather than revolutionary.
 Where previously buried cables were cost effectively limited to a maximum rating of 11 kV gradual improvements in materials and technology are gradually increasing this limit making even 132 kV underground cables cost effective and commonplace.
 The technology is currently available to supply and instal cables at transmission voltages but costs effectively preclude this unless there are particular circumstances that apply.